IBM/php-s2i-openshift/README.md

 * Diabetes prevalence
 * Asthma prevalence

-Here's a view an administrator might see when they interact with the Summit Health Admin Application:
+Here's a view an administrator might see when they interact with the Example Health Admin Application:

 ![](readme_images/screenshot.png)